A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Discussion

 \subsection{Behavior Comparison Between cSAR3D and DASY8}

-For the DASY8 system, the deterministic component of the isotropic variogram is almost negligible compared to the \textit{nugget}, which results from thermal noise, amplifier instability, stochastic placement and other operator inaccuracies, etc. This means that the sill is significantly smaller and close to the nugget.
-The cSAR3D and DASY8 system nuggets have nearly the same magnitude, indicating that their noise levels are comparable.
-However, in the cSAR3D case, the sill is large compared to the nugget, indicating that systematic (i.e., reproducible) deviations from the reference value cannot be neglected compared to the measurement noise anymore.
-Importantly, the GPI-model approach performs correctly in both situations and remains as effective in the presence of a high relative amount of noise as in the almost deterministic cases.
+For the DASY8 system, the deterministic component of the isotropic variogram is almost negligible compared to the \textit{nugget}.
+The latter results from thermal noise, amplifier instability, stochastic placement and other operator inaccuracies.
+The cSAR3D and DASY8 system nuggets nearly have the same magnitude, indicating that their noise levels are comparable.
+However, in the cSAR3D case, the nugget only represents a small portion of the sill, indicating that systematic (i.e., reproducible) deviations from the target value cannot be neglected compared to the measurement noise anymore.
+Importantly, the GP model approach performs correctly in both situations and remains as effective in the presence of a high relative amount of noise as in the almost deterministic cases.
 This further strengthens the confidence in the general applicability of the developed validation approach.

-The possibility of augmenting the GPI model quality using manufacturer knowledge, without compromising the trustworthiness of the validation (thanks to the independently performed model confirmation step), could also be demonstrated for the DASY8 system.
+The possibility of augmenting the GP model quality using manufacturer knowledge, without compromising the trustworthiness of the validation (thanks to the independently performed model confirmation step), could also be demonstrated for the DASY8 system.